MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/business-connectivity-services-retirement.md

 # Business Connectivity Services (BCS) retirement in Microsoft 365

 SharePoint has a long history of helping users work with external data inside the SharePoint user experience, starting with the Business Data Catalog feature in SharePoint Server 2007.
-As SharePoint has evolved into a cloud-first service, so too have the options for customers that wish to integrate with external data sources.
+As SharePoint has evolved into a cloud-first service, so too have the options for customers who wish to integrate with external data sources.
 To simplify these options and provide the best experience for these scenarios going forward, Microsoft is announcing its plan to retire Business Connectivity Services (BCS) in Microsoft 365 and focus on Microsoft Power Apps as its replacement technology.

 ## Impacted features and scenarios